babs/multiping/README.md

 Pure go is the default option but for unprivileged users ([see linux notes](#linux-notes-on-pure-go-ping)), OS/system's ping command (usually available on OS with specific cap or setuid) can be used with a background spawn model with `-s` flag.
 Privileged mode (default when user is root or on windows) can be forcefully enabled with `-privileged`.

+Hint ca be given about address family resolution using `ip<family>://`, `ip://` is the default, `ip4://` to force IPv4 and `ip6://` to force IPv6, example:
+ - `google.com` is equivalent to `ip://google.com`
+ - `ip4://google.com` forces resolution of google.com as ipv4
+ - `ip6://google.com` forces resolution of google.com as ipv6

 ### TCP probing

 For tcp probing, on linux, freebsd and openbsd, S/SA/R pattern is used.
 This allows to probe tcp ports without really triggering an accept on the listening app.
 Issue is if a device in between perform syn poxing, the result might not reflect reality.